 Since 1986, the Department of Justice (“DOJ”) has recovered approximately $34 billion from the healthcare industry under the FCA.
 In fiscal year 2016 alone, nearly $2.6 billion was recovered in health care cases.
 The primary reason for the massive recoveries is a provision that allows “whistleblowers” to share as much as 30% of the treble damages and mandatory penalties awarded under the law.

-The False Claims Act imposes civil liability on any person who: (i) knowingly presents or causes to be presented a false or fraudulent claim; or (ii) knowingly makes, uses, or causes to be made or used a false record or statement material to a false or fraudulent claim.
-An entity that violates the FCA is liable to the government for three (3) times the amount of actual damages the government sustains in addition to a civil penalty ranging between $10,957 and $21,916 per claim.
+The FCA imposes civil liability on any person who: (i) knowingly presents or causes to be presented a false or fraudulent claim; or (ii) knowingly makes, uses, or causes to be made or used a false record or statement material to a false or fraudulent claim.
+An entity that violates the FCA is liable to the government for three times the amount of actual damages the government sustains, in addition to a civil penalty ranging between $10,957 and $21,916 per claim.

-During the past three (3) years, the DOH has been extremely active investigating Hospices and Home Health Agencies for violations of the False Claims Act.
-Under Medicare Part A payments will be made only if the individual’s attending physician and/or the medical director certify in writing that the services are medically necessary.
+During the past three years, the Florida Department of Health (“DOH”) has been extremely active investigating hospices and home health agencies for violations of the False Claims Act.
+Under Medicare Part A, payments will be made only if the individual’s attending physician and/or the medical director certify in writing that the services are medically necessary.

-Therefore, in order to avoid liability under the FCA hospice and home health providers are obligated to:
+In order to avoid False Claims Act liability, healthcare providers — including hospice and home health providers — are obligated to: